Sitaare Zameen Par

 Sitaare Zameen Par (lit.
-'Stars on Earth') is a 2025 Indian Hindi-language sports comedy-drama film directed by R. S. Prasanna, and produced by Aamir Khan and Aparna Purohit.
-It is a spiritual successor to Khan's 2007 film Taare Zameen Par, and stars him and Genelia Deshmukh.
-It is an official remake of the 2018 Spanish film Champions, and follows a suspended basketball coach who must serve community service by helping a team of players with disabilities prepare for a tournament.
+'Stars on Earth') is a 2025 Indian Hindi-language sports comedy-drama film directed by R. S. Prasanna, written by Divy Nidhi Sharma, and produced by Aamir Khan and Aparna Purohit.
+A spiritual successor to Khan's 2007 film Taare Zameen Par and an official remake of the 2018 Spanish film Champions, it stars Khan and Genelia Deshmukh and follows a suspended basketball coach who must serve community service by helping a team of players with disabilities prepare for a tournament.

 The film was announced in October 2023.
 Principal photography took place in India over four months before completing in June 2024.

 Sitaare Zameen Par was released on 20 June 2025.
-The film grossed ₹266 crore worldwide and emerged as the fifth highest-grossing Hindi film of 2025 as well as the tenth highest-grossing Indian film of 2025.
+The film grossed ₹266 crore worldwide and emerged as the seventh highest-grossing Hindi film of 2025 as well as the eleventh highest-grossing Indian film of 2025.